-Question Response Section Who is Takmur and what is the Mandiri Project?
-Takmur is a mineral sands mining company which has acquired exclusive rights to the operation and management of the Mandiri Project, a quality mineral sands tenement and project in Indonesia.
-Takmur's key asset and primary business is the exploitation of the Mandiri Project in Central Kalimantan, a fully licensed mineral sands project which is currently in production, having achieved an export volume in excess of 3,000 tons of zircon in 2018.
-Through its ownership of Takmur, the Company aims to become a mineral sands business and supply world markets with quality zircon, securing an important role in this growing industry.
-Section 3.5 What market does Takmur operate in?
-Takmur operates in the zircon market and, more specifically, in the exploration and development of zircon in Indonesia.
-Takmur's zircon producing asset, the Mandiri Project, is located in Indonesia.
-Section 3.5 Does Takmur currently have required licenses to operate Mandiri?
+Question Response Section Does Takmur currently have required licenses to operate Mandiri?
 Yes.
-The Mandiri Project currently has an operating and producing zircon mining permit pursuant to Izin Usaha Pertambangan - Operasi Produksi (IUP-OP) No. 16/DPE/IX/2010 issued by Bupati Gunung Mas on 2nd September 2010.
+The Mandiri Project currently has an operating and producing zircon mining permit pursuant to Izin Usaha Pertambangan - Operasi Produksi (IUP-OP) No. 16/DPE/IX/2010 issued by Bupati Gunung Mas on 3 September 2010.
 As set out Section 3.5 to this Prospectus, Mandiri is currently selling this zircon and receiving payment from customers.
-Section 3.5 What are Takmur's key costs? costs associated with the exploration and production of mineral sands assets; costs associated with the acquisition, exploration, and development of mineral sands assets; employee costs including salaries and related costs of all employees and contractors; and administration and finance costs.
+The IUP-OP is due for renewal by Mandiri on 31 December 2020.
+The Company has considered the risk of any non-renewal and is of the opinion that non-renewal is not a material risk to the operations of the Company.
+Further details are contained in the Business Overview and Legal Opinion set out in this Prospectus at Section 9.
+What are Takmur's key costs?
+Key costs for Takmur include: costs associated with the exploration and production of mineral sands assets; costs associated with the acquisition, exploration, and development of mineral sands assets; employee costs including salaries and related costs of all employees and contractors; and administration and finance costs.
 Section 3.5 What is the financial position and performance of Takmur and Mandiri?
-Takmur was only recently incorporated in June 2018 for the purpose of holding the Mandiri Project.
-Financial statements for Takmur and each of its subsidiaries, being PT AUM and Mandiri, are included in at Section 6 of this Prospectus.
+Takmur was only recently incorporated in June 2018 for the purpose of operating the Mandiri Project.
+Financial statements for Takmur and relevant companies, being PT AUM and Mandiri, are included in at Section 6 of this Prospectus.
 Takmur and its controlled entities' key financial performance metrics for the 6 months ending 30 June 2019 are: Net Profit of US\$238,839; Revenue of US\$2,903,161; and Net Assets of US\$996,771.
 Prospective investors should carefully review all of the financial information included in this Prospectus, including the Investigating Accountants Report.
 Further, any prospective investor should note that past performance is not a reliable indicator of future performance.
 Section 6